Email impersonation is in the news again.

 However, there are other types of impersonation.
 Sometimes an attacker will put a deceptive name, or even an email address, in the “Friendly From” field, while using a throwaway address for the underlying From field.
 Since many mail clients — especially mobile clients — only show the Friendly From, that is often sufficiently deceptive to get recipients to click.

-DMARC alone can’t protect against these Friendly-From and lookalike-domain attacks, which is why Valimail created Valimail Defend, providing enterprises with complete protection against these attacks.
+DMARC alone can’t protect against these Friendly-From and lookalike-domain attacks, which is why Valimail created Valimail Enforce, providing enterprises with complete protection against these attacks.

 How to Stop BEC and Election-Hacking Phishing Attacks